reedery/reedery/README.md

  ## 🚀 What I Do

 - Product Engineering in realtime, offline and neural graphics-related projects.
-- Technical Sales/Growth work: GTM/Forward-Deployed Engineering, Developer Advocacy and Technical Content Creation.
+- Technical Sales/Growth-- GTM/Forward-Deployed Engineering, Developer Advocacy and Technical Content Creation.

 ## 💡 Previously